TingheZhang/T-GEM/README.md

 Model structure can be changed on line 193~ line 208.
-## 3 compute the attribution score
+## 3 Compute the attribution score
 To evaluate which gene is more important to predicte specific cancer, we use integer gradient(IG) to compute the attribution score for each test samples.
 The larger score means more importance.
 To compute the attribution score, it can be easily got by:
 > python G-TEM_t_attr_allcancer.py ig